stat408/HW3/README.md

 Also write a sentence that describes the average housing price in Montana and use R Markdown's inline tools to include the price in a sentence.

 ## Q5.
-Evaluate the following R code:
+Evaluate the following R code and provide a written explanation for each piece of code.

 ```
 ski <- data.frame(ski.hill = c('Bridger Bowl','Big Sky','Red Lodge Mtn'),